rbe549/rbe549.github.io/project0fall2023aerial.md

 In the starter code, a function called `rotplot.py` is also included.
 Use this function to visualize the orientation of your output.
 To plot the orientation, you need to give a $$3 \times 3$$ rotation matrix as an input.

+<a name='phase2'></a>
+## 3. Phase 2: Waypoint Navigation and AprilTag Landing

+<a name='prob2'></a>
+### 3.1.
+Problem Statement
+In this phase, you will design and implement a navigation and landing system for a simulated quadrotor in an environment.
+The quadrotor is equipped with the ability to navigate to the provided 3D position waypoint.
+You are required to autonomously navigate through a sequence of predefined waypoints, perform AprilTag scanning after you reach every waypoint, and execute a landing maneuver on an AprilTag with the ID value of `4`, note that you still have to navigate through all waypoints for completion of the mission.
+For e.g., if you have 3 waypoints with Tag ID's (unknown before) as 1,4,2.
+You will navigate to waypoint 1 and then continue to waypoint 2, then land on waypoint 2, takeoff again and continue to waypoint 3 for completion.

+TODO: Add video of the above example in action.
+TODO: Add an image of the scene

+<a name='codebase'></a>
+### 3.2.
+Codebase

+To setup the codebase, install Blender 3.6 from the <a href="https://www.blender.org/">official website</a>.
+Further install the following python libraries: `imath numpy opencv-python scipy pyquaternion`.
+The codebase and the `.blend` file are included in the project 0 package from Sec. <a href="#data1">2.2</a> in the `Phase2` folder.

+For running the code, please watch <a href="">this video</a>, also attached below from your awesome TA Manoj.

+TODO: ADD VIDEO HERE!

+<a name='implementation2'></a>
+### 3.3.
+Implementation

+You need to implement the following:
+- A state machine to monitor and supply the next waypoint.
+Note that you are given a template starter code in `Phase2\src\usercode.py` with the template class `state_machine`.
+You are required to fill the `step()` function of this class, where you need to monitor if you have reached the current desired waypoint (you will need to check the Euclidean distance between the current position given as `currpos` in your `step()` function and the desired waypoint) and switch to the landing/next waypoint based on the April Tag ID.
+- AprilTag detection for next task to be performed.
+Your quadrotor is equipped with a down-facing camera and you are provided with a function `fetchLatestImage()` that returns the current camera frame.
+You can use utilize the <a href="https://pypi.org/project/apriltag/">`apriltag`</a> library to detect april tags, note that you are given tags from the `36h11` tag family.
+Once you reach a waypoint, fetch the latest camera frame, detect the April Tag ID, if it is `4`, invoke a land command.
+To land, you have to generate a waypoint with the same `XY` location and `Z` location of 0.1m.
+Once you have landed, you can takeoff again, i.e., maintain same `XY` location and make the `Z` location 2m.
+Then continue onto the next waypoint if any.
+If there are no more waypoints left, terminate your code and dance!

 <a name='sub'></a>